adamnstone/ExpertNetworkMap-ANS/documentation.md

 ## Iteration 12

-- *bug fix*: `mousemove` event listener declaration moved to after DOM has loaded to avoid an error if pointer moves during a refresh
+- *bug fix*: `pointermove` event listener declaration moved to after DOM has loaded to avoid an error if pointer moves during a refresh
 - documentation link changed from permalink to display future iterations

 ## Iteration 11